ZenMagick/ZenMagick/zenmagick/plugins/order_total/paymentSurcharge/Readme.txt

   The regular expression to evaluate a match on the configured field(s).

 * value
-  The surchage value.
+  The surcharge value.
 This is either a numeric value or percentage.
 Absolute amounts are specified as numeric value, for example 3.99.
 A percentage value needs to be prefixed with '%:'; for example '%:3' for a three percent surcharge.